doopath/PasswordManager/README.md

 *Request parameters (JSON):*
 - `current_password: str | current password`

-If passed in the request password and token is valid then the server will return nothing.
+If passed in the request password and token is valid then the server will return nothing and delete the user.

 #